-The terms of the Wills give the Trustees complete discretion in making their decisions on what they fund or choose not to fund in support of the Designated Purposes.
+The terms of the Wills of the Collier sisters provide the Trustees complete discretion to make decisions on what will be funded in support of the wishes of the sisters (referred to inthe Wills as Designated Purposes).

-Initiatives supported under Fund 1 include (but are not limited to):
+Initiatives supported under Fund 1 include (but not limited to):

-The Fund is also supportive of initiatives that assist:
+The Fund is supportive of initiatives that assist disadvantaged groups including:

 The Victorian Government's Department of Health and Human Services provides a list of all Public Hospitals in Victoria on its website.
 All hospitals on this list are eligible to apply for funding under Fund 2.